pulibrary/james-lyon/further-reading.md

 4. 1st Chorus from "A Dialogue on Peace."
 Princeton University Commencement Records (1748-1860), Mudd Manuscript Library, Princeton University.
 (Philadelphia, 1763)

 5. "A north-west prospect of Nassau Hall with a front view of the President's house in New Jersey."
 J Fisher, Graphic Arts Collection, Department of Rare Books and Special Collections, Princeton University Library.
 (1807) (Used as title image.)

----

-## Newspaper articles

-1759\.
-“Nassau-Hall, September 27, 1759.”
-New-York Mercury, October 1.

-1760\.
-“On Thursday, the first Instant, the public Commencement…” Pennsylvania Gazette, May 15.

-1760\.
-“Proposals for Printing… .”
-Pennsylvania Gazette, June 26.
-[Urania advertisement]

-1760\.
-“Prince Town, Nassau Hall, September 25, 1760.”
-Pennsylvania Gazette, October 9.

-1761\.
-“On Saturday last the public Commencement…” Pennsylvania Gazette, May 28.

-1762\.
-“Prince Town,  October 1, 1762.”
-New-York Mercury, October 18.

-1762\.
-“Princetown, September 30, 1761.”
-Pennsylvania Gazette, October 21.

-1765\.
-“Prince Town, New-Jersey, September 25.”
-New-York Mercury, October 14.

----

-## Cited works

-Blair, Samuel.
-1764.
-An Account of the College of New-Jersey.
-Woodbridge, in New-Jersey: printed by James Parker.

-Chase, Gilbert.
-1966.
-America’s Music, from the Pilgrims to the Present.
-Rev. 2d ed.
-New York: McGraw-Hill Book Co.

-Crawford, Richard.
-1974.
-“Preface.”
-In Urania : A Choice Collection of Psalm-Tunes, Anthems, and Hymns By James Lyon.
-Da Capo Press Music Reprint Series.
-New York: Da Capo Press.

-———.1993.
-The American Musical Landscape.
-Berkeley: University of California Press.

-———.
-2001.
-America’s Musical Life : A History.
-New York: Norton.

-Daniel, Ralph T. 1966.
-The Anthem in New England before 1800.
-Evanston: Northwestern University Press.

-Davis, Ronald L. 1980.
-A History of Music in American Life.
-Huntington, N.Y.: R. E. Krieger Pub.
-Co.

-Felcone, Joseph J. 1991.
-New Jersey Broadsides before 1900 : A Checklist of the Joseph J. Felcone Collection.
-Princeton, N.J.: J.J.
-Felcone.

-Fithian, Philip Vickers.
-1900.
-Philip Vickers Fithian, Journal and Letters, 1767-1774, Student at Princeton College, 1770-72, Tutor at Nomini Hall in Virginia, 1773-74; Edited for the Princeton Historical Association by John Rogers Williams.
-Princeton, N.J.: The University library.

-Kaufman, Charles H. 1981.
-Music in New Jersey, 1655-1860 : A Study of Musical Activity and Musicians in New Jersey from Its First Settlement to the Civil War.
-Rutherford, N.J.: Fairleigh Dickinson University Press.

-Lyon, James.
-1763.
-The Lawfulness, Excellency, and Advantage of Instrumental Musick.
-Early American Imprints.
-First Series ; No. 9424.
-Philadelphia: William Dunlap.

-Ogasapian, John.
-2004.
-Music of the Colonial and Revolutionary Era.
-London: Greenwood Press.

-———.
-2007.
-Church Music in America, 1620-2000.
-1st ed.
-Macon, Ga.: Mercer University Press.

-Pinel, Stephen L. 1989.
-Old Organs of Princeton.
-Harrisville, N.H.: Boston Organ Club Chapter of the Organ Historical Society.

-Silverman, Kenneth.
-1976.
-A Cultural History of the American Revolution.
-New York: T. Y. Crowell.

-Sonneck, O. G. 1905.
-Francis Hopkinson, the First American Poet-Composer, (1737-1791) and James Lyon, Patriot, Preacher, Psalmodist (1735-1794); Two Studies in Early American Music.
-Washington, D.C.: Printed for the author by H. L. McQueen.

-———.
-1907.
-Early Concert-Life in America (1731-1800).
-Leipzig: Breitkopf & Härtel.

-Sprague Smith, Carleton.
-1980.
-“Broadsides and Their Music in Colonial America.”
-In Music in Colonial Massachusetts, 1630-1820 : A Conference Held by the Colonial Society of Massachusetts, May 17 and 18, 1973.
-Publications of the Colonial Society of Massachusetts ; vol. 53.
-Charlottesville: Distributed by the University Press of Virginia.

-Stiles, Ezra.
-1901.
-The Literary Diary of Ezra Stiles, Ed. under the Authority of the Corporation of Yale University by Franklin Bowditch Dexter.
-New York: C. Scribner’s Sons.

-Taricani, Jo Ann.
-1979.
-“Music in Colonial Philadelphia: Some New Documents.”
-The Musical Quarterly 65 (2): 185–99.

-Temperley, Nicholas.
-1997.
-“First Forty: The Earliest American Compositions.”
-American Music 15 (1): 1–25.

-Wilder, Craig Steven.
-2013.
-Ebony & Ivy : Race, Slavery, and the Troubled History of America’s Universities.
-New York, NY: Bloomsbury Press.

-Winstead, J. Lloyd.
-2013.
-When Colleges Sang : The Story of Singing in American College Life.
-Tuscaloosa: University of Alabama Press.